coastermaster/Krunker-Admin-Commands/README.md

 Copy and paste the code into scripting in krunker editor to use.
+Replace the username coasterm77 and timmytheman123 to you username.
+And set the admin location (x,y,z).

+This will get updated whenever I feel I made a big change in the code.

 Keypress:
 * Plus - Teleport up 10 units